Movie Review – The Fantastic Mr. Fox

-The one big problem I had with this movie though is that the story is too impulsive.
-What I mean by this is it just decides to ramp up whenever it wants to with no build up or explanation.
-At the beginning of the movie, Mr. Fox decides he’s done stealing from farms, but resorts back to his old ways after years of retirement.
-Just like that.
-I understand that the character himself is impulsive, but I just didn’t buy this.
+The one big problem I had is that the story is too impulsive.
+What I mean is that it just decides to ramp up whenever it wants to with no build up or explanation.
+At the beginning of the movie, Mr. Fox decides he’s done stealing from farms, but resorts back to his old ways after years of retirement, just like that.
+I understand that the character himself is impulsive, but I didn’t buy this quick turn.
 It just happens.

 Rating: 8.0 out of 10.